jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 V2G
 Vehicle
 to Grid
-Two\-way power flow between vehicles and power grid,which can create major problems across a city or nations transportation grid if exploited.
+Two\-way power flow between vehicles and power grid, which can create major problems across a city or nation’s transportation grid if exploited.
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 66
 V2V
 Vehicle\-to\-